Jeffrey Dahmer: Aftermath

 Dahmer's estate was awarded to the families of eleven of his victims who had sued for damages.
 In 1996, Thomas Jacobson, a lawyer representing eight of the families, announced a planned auction of Dahmer's estate.
 Although victims' relatives stated the motivation was not greed, the announcement sparked controversy.
 A civic group, Milwaukee Civic Pride, was quickly established in an effort to raise the funds to purchase and destroy many of Dahmer's possessions.
 The group pledged $407,225, including a $100,000 gift by Milwaukee real estate developer Joseph Zilber, for purchase of Dahmer's estate; five of the eight families represented by Jacobson agreed to the terms, and Dahmer's possessions were subsequently destroyed and buried in an undisclosed Illinois landfill.

-Lionel Dahmer is retired; he lived with his second wife, Shari, until her death in 2023.
-Both refused to change their surname and professed their love of Dahmer in spite of his crimes.
+In 1995, the father of victim Jeremiah Weinberger filed a lawsuit against Dahmer's parole officer Donna Chester, alleging that Chester had failed to visit Dahmer's apartment as required while Dahmer was on probation, that she had failed to note Dahmer's deteriorating mental state and thus the likelihood of his re-engaging in criminal behavior, and had made no attempts to seek counseling for him.
+As such, Weinberger contended his son's death was due to the negligence of Chester and the Wisconsin Department of Health and Social Services.
+This lawsuit was dismissed in September 1995.

 In 1994, Lionel published a book, A Father's Story, and donated a portion of the proceeds from his book to the victims' families.
 Most of the families showed support for Lionel and Shari, although three families subsequently sued Lionel: two for using their names in the book without obtaining prior consent, and a third family—that of Steven Hicks—filing a wrongful death suit against Lionel, Shari, and former wife Joyce, citing parental negligence as the cause for the claim.

+Lionel Dahmer lived with his second wife, Shari, until her death in January 2023.
+He died of natural causes on December 5, 2023.
+Both refused to change their surname and professed their love of Dahmer in spite of his crimes.